|

 the glass.

-This is a "getter mirror," sometimes called the "gettering."
+"getter flash" or "gettering."
 The getter absorbs (or gets) any stray atoms

 or molecules of gas inside the tube.